Writing a Nonfiction Book Proposal: Hiring a Book Proposal Coach vs. Hiring a Book Proposal Editor

 Not all books are destined to be traditionally published.

-The topic, the timing, the audience, and the potential for sales has to be a perfect fit for a publisher to offer a contract.
+The topic, the timing, the audience, and the potential for sales must all be there for a publisher to offer a contract.

 Some authors do not have the patience or the time to jump through all the hoops required of them.